 The United Kingdom and the Universal Periodic Review: An Analysis of the Translation of Multilateral Recommendations into Domestic Legal Change

 Michael’s research considers the United Kingdom’s engagement with the United Nations’ Universal Periodic Review (UPR) human rights mechanism.
-He is particularly concerned with whether the UPR recommendations accepted by the UK ‘translate’ into domestic law.
+He is particularly concerned with determining why the UPR recommendations accepted by the UK fail to ‘translate’ into domestic law.

-Michael’s thesis investigates the role of the UK Government and Parliament.
+Michael’s thesis investigates the role of the UK Government, its National Human Rights Institutions (NHRIs), and Parliament.
 There is a focus on understanding how, and whether, these institutions’ utilise UPR recommendations to develop and scrutinise policy.
 In doing so, this thesis will provide greater transparency of the acceptance or curtailing of human rights standards in the formation of UK law.
 Importantly, this emphasis on creating transparency will engender an enhanced understanding of the working of the parliamentary and governmental processes, and the extent to which actors within these institutions engage and interact with UK civil society on these issues.
 An ultimate aim of the research will be to uncover the evolving nature of UK sovereignty as a process of political and civil society dialogue.
-It will enhance the role of the UN-All Party Parliamentary Group for engaging the UK parliamentarians and further equip the Joint Committee on Human Rights in their scrutiny of the human rights standards in UK legislation.
+It will enhance the UPR-centred work of the UK’s NHRIs and parliamentarians, and further equip these actors in their scrutiny of the human rights standards.

 You can learn more about Michael’s research by watching this short explainer:

-- Poster Presentation (Midlands4Cities Digital Research Festival, June 2021 forthcoming).
+- 'The UK and the UPR' Poster Presentation (Midlands4Cities Digital Research Festival, June 2021).

 - 'Explaining the Implementation of Universal Periodic Review Recommendations: The Central Role of Domestic Politics' (Society of Legal Scholars International Law Workshop, Apr 2021).